JCSmillie/MOSBasic/README.md

  * Deassign device (send to Limbo) single, masss (scan from the command line,) or by file
  * Wipe device (requires device to have recently checked in)

- Today if you type the //mosbasic// command with no argument it tells you it can do the following things:
+ Today if you type the _mosbasic_ command with no argument it tells you it can do the following things:
  ```
     __  __  ____   _____ ____            _
    |  \/  |/ __ \ / ____|  _ \          (_)